BojamaV/XL86/README.md

 # XL86
-XL86 is a small computing language that can preform small tasks.
+XL86 is a small computing language that can preform simple and various tasks

 # Installation
 requirements: Python3